bty in R: What is Control box type in R

 Control box type in R Plotting

 It divides the data set into three quartiles.
-This graph represents the data set’s minimum, maximum, median, first quartile, and third quartile.
+This graph represents the data set’s minimum, maximum, median, first, and third quartiles.

 par(mfrow = c(2, 3))